mile-hi-labs/react-session/README.md

 ## Development
 This projects uses Webpack to build the project.
 Please see `package.json` for available scripts.
 - Clone this repository
-- Run `npm link` from this library
+- Run `npm link` from this project
-- Open up a project where you'd like to use this library
+- Open up desired project / demo and run `npm link @mile-hi-labs/react-session`
-- Run `npm link react-session` from your project
 - You can now develop both projects simultaneously
-- Run `npm run build` to push code from the library to your project and debug via developer tools.
+- Run `npm run build` to push code from this project to the consuming project
+- You should be able to debug via your browser like normal.

 ## Links